MGM-1 Matador: History

 The first flight of Matador, model XSSM-A-1, occurred at the White Sands Missile Range on 20 January 1949.
-The first two production B-61 Matador missiles arrived at Eglin AFB, Florida, in September 1953, under the control of the 6555th Guided Missile Squadron, for climatic testing, although instrumentation and pre-test check-outs kept the actual cold-weather tests from the beginning until November.
+The first two production B-61 Matador missiles arrived at Eglin AFB, Florida, in September 1953, becoming operational, and the missiles were under the control of the 6555th Guided Missile Squadron, for climatic testing, although instrumentation and pre-test check-outs kept the actual cold-weather tests from the beginning until November.
 At the end of 1953 the first squadron was operational, but not deployed until 1954, as the 1st Pilotless Bomber Squadron, Bitburg Air Base, Germany with the B-61A armed with the W5 nuclear warhead.
 The missile was capable of carrying a 2000 lb conventional warhead, but it is unknown if any of these were actually deployed.
 By the late 1950s at least, all Matadors carried the nuclear warhead.

+Glenn L. Martin Company, the designer and manufacturer of both the Matador and the tri-jet Martin XB-51, proposed using the XB-51 in order to carry two of the Matador winged missiles, one on each wingtip, "selling two products at one time."

+The XB-51 was instead turned down and the U.S. Air Force decided to go with the Martin B-57 Canberra, a licensed version of the British English Electric Canberra.

+Retirement

 The last Matadors were removed from active service in 1962, with a total of 1200 missiles produced.
 At that time, they were deployed in squadrons at Bitburg AB, West Germany, in Tainan, Taiwan, and in various locations in South Korea.
 The specific maintenance training schools were in at the Glenn L. Martin factory and Lowry AFB, both in Denver Colorado, while the launch training was at Orlando Air Force Base, Florida (later transferred to the U.S. Navy and renamed Naval Training Center Orlando) and Cape Canaveral Air Force Station, Florida.
 When the Tainan squadrons were inactivated, the airframes were made unflyable by chopping out the attachment points in the bulkheads of the fuselage sections with axes, and were sold locally as scrap after having the warheads removed.
 Most of the support vehicles, consisting mainly of 2½ and 5-ton trucks, were disposed of on the local market.
 Presumably, the other sites similarly disposed of their missiles and equipment.